Phzing/OOP-File-System-with-Linux-CLI/docs/lab5.md

 -Problem with double '&' in command prompt after creating a password protected file (fixed) -Forgetting to close files at the end of functions, resulting in not being able to open/access them in the future.
+-In the extra credit, we accidentally called getSize() instead of getDimension(), but on the first trial realized this was incorrect and fixed it.

+For the extra credit, we got permission to implement and implemented a command and visitor pair that aggregates statistics about the files in the system.
+The statistics its aggregates are the total number of text files and image files, and the total number of bytes stored in all of the files (excluding the filenames).
+To test these, we tried adding files with touch/touchcat and calling 'as' and looked at the output, which all looked good.

 Division of work:
 For studios, we all came to class to work together during the scheduled class times and